qcooperative/website/content/blog/ogcapif.md

 At that time, the QCooperative was remotely participating in OGC sprints to closely monitor the development of the new OGC API Features protocol.
-Hence, we started the implementation and a fully operationnal version landed in [QGIS Server 3.10](http://blog.qgis.org/2019/11/26/qgis-server-is-ready-for-the-new-ogc-api-for-features-protocol/).
+Hence, we started its implementation and a fully operational version landed in [QGIS Server 3.10](http://blog.qgis.org/2019/11/26/qgis-server-is-ready-for-the-new-ogc-api-for-features-protocol/).